All Episodes

 We have been to three Steelers games, two road games and one in Pittsburgh, and they've lost every one that we have attended in person.

-Do not, if you're there, don't come down to the sideline.
+Please do not, do not, if you're there, don't come down to the sideline.

-We don't want to know you're I'm not folks.
+We don't want to know you're not.

-I'm not kidding you.
+Folks, I'm not kidding you.

-We're not going, we're staying home.
+We're staying home.

-I'm I'm camped, I'm camped in front of the TV today at home or Sunday.
+I'm camped in front of the TV today at home or Sunday.

 I have been in the playoffs, so I ought to be picking the Jets.

-But I Yeah, I think I'm right on the Packers.
+But I, yeah, I think I'm right on the Packers.

 The Packers, I don't think I'm jinxing it, but I'll just tell you, I think the Packers is the easiest pick of the two games.